wellzline/Trustworthy_T2I_DMs/README.md

 ### Abstract
 > Text-to-image (T2I) Diffusion Models (DMs) have made remarkable strides in creating high-fidelity images.
 The ability to generate high-quality images from simple natural language descriptions could potentially bring tremendous benefits to various real-world applications, such as intelligent vehicles, healthcare, and a series of domain-agnostic generation tasks.
-DMs are a class of probabilistic generative models that generate samples by applying a noise injection process followed by a reverse procedure \cite{ho2020denoising}.
+DMs are a class of probabilistic generative models that generate samples by applying a noise injection process followed by a reverse procedure.
 T2I DMs are specific implementations that guide image generation using descriptive text as a guidance signal.
 Models such as Stability AI’s Stable Diffusion (SD) and Google’s Imagen, trained on large-scale datasets of annotated text-image pairs, are capable of producing photo-realistic images.
 Commercial products like DALL-E 3 and Midjourney have showcased impressive capabilities in a wide range of T2I applications, advancing the field.

 ### Citation